- Vol 1: General (Topics Chapters Overview)

 Purpose: This order is intended to prevent the introduction of invasive species and provide for their control and to minimize the economic, ecological, and human health impacts that invasive species cause.
-Signed February 3, 1999.
-Revokes EO 11987, May 24, 1977.
+This order was signed February 3, 1999 and revokes EO 11987 (May 24, 1977).
 The order directs federal agencies to expand and coordinate their efforts to combat the introduction and spread of plants and animals not native to the United States.

 Applicability: All federal agencies whose actions may affect the status of invasive species.

-General Procedures: Set forth in the Order.
-Under the EO Federal agencies cannot authorize, fund, or carry out actions that they believe are likely to cause or promote the introduction or spread of invasive species in the United States or elsewhere unless all reasonable measures to minimize risk of harm have been analyzed and considered.
+General Procedures: Under the EO Federal agencies cannot authorize, fund, or carry out actions that they believe are likely to cause or promote the introduction or spread of invasive species in the United States or elsewhere unless all reasonable measures to minimize risk of harm have been analyzed and considered.
 Federal-aid and Federal Highway Program funds cannot be used for construction, revegetation, or landscaping activities that purposely include the use of known invasive species.

 Purpose: To ensure that federal agencies' programs and activities are accessible to persons with limited English proficiency pursuant to Title VI of the Civil Rights Act of 1964, as amended prohibiting discrimination based on national origin.

-Applicability: All federal agencies and recipients of federal funds, including all federal DOT administrations, state DOTs, MPOs, transit operators, among others.
+Applicability: All federal agencies and recipients of federal funds, including all federal USDOT administrations, state DOTs, MPOs, and transit operators, among others.

-General Procedures: Use the USDOT Guidance (below), SER Volume 4, and Caltrans Project Development Procedures Manual - Chapter 11 “Public Hearing”.
+General Procedures: Use the USDOT Guidance (below), SER Vol. 4, Community Impact Assessment and Caltrans Project Development Procedures Manual, Chapter 11, "Public Hearing."

 Coordination and Consultation: FHWA

 Purpose: Executive Order 13186 directs departments and agencies to take certain actions to further implement the Migratory Bird Treaty Act (MBTA).
-Specifically, the Order directs federal agencies, whose direct activities will likely result in the take of migratory birds, to develop and implement a Memorandum of Understanding (MOU) with the USFWS that shall promote the conservation of bird populations.
+Specifically, the order directs federal agencies, whose direct activities will likely result in the take of migratory birds, to develop and implement a Memorandum of Understanding (MOU) with the U.S. Fish and Wildlife Service (USFWS) that shall promote the conservation of bird populations.

 Coordination and Consultation: USFWS